WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 This field is only allowed when the Gutenberg plugin is active.
 In WordPress 5.8 will be ignored.
 </div>

-Within this field themes can list the custom templates present in the `block-templates` folder.
+Within this field themes can list the custom templates present in the `templates` folder.
 For example, for a custom template named `my-custom-template.html`, the `theme.json` can declare what post types can use it and what's the title to show the user:

 - name: mandatory.
 - title: mandatory, translatable.